Ktt-Development/docs.kttdevelopment.com/simplehttpserver/handler/throttled-handler.md

+---
+title: Throttled Handler
+body: |
+    A [`ThrottledHandler`](/simplehttpserver/documentation/com/kttdevelopment/simplehttpserver/handler/ThrottledHandler.html) limits the amount of simultaneous connections to a handler.
+---
 # Throttled Handler

 The throttled handler limits the amount of simultaneous connections to a handler.
 The handler requires a [`ConnectionThrottler`](/simplehttpserver/documentation/com/kttdevelopment/simplehttpserver/handler/ThrottledHandler.html#%3Cinit%3E(com.sun.net.httpserver.HttpHandler,com.kttdevelopment.simplehttpserver.handler.ConnectionThrottler)), which determines how to allocate the connections.